HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Exceptions.md

 DivisionByZeroError: (1, 0)
 ```

-Here, the `quotient()`'s caller,`mixedFraction()`, does not enclose the problematic line with a try-catch block.
+Here, the `quotient()`'s caller,`mixedFraction()`, does not enclose the problematic line with a try-except block.
 This means that `mixedFraction` is basically the ignoring any potential error, shifting the responsibility of dealing with the error to wherever `mixedFraction()` is called.

-On the example below, `quotient()` is invoked inside `quotientString()`, but instead of ignoring the error, `quotientString()` deals with it using a try-catch block.
+On the example below, `quotient()` is invoked inside `quotientString()`, but instead of ignoring the error, `quotientString()` deals with it using a try-except block.
 When quotient fails, the function returns "undefined number" instead of a fraction string.

 ```python
 def quotientString(a:float,b:float) -> str: #always a string